Ruby on Rails: HTTP, MVC, and Routes

-a little bit about the web and Ruby on Rails
+The web and Ruby on Rails request-response cycle

-Here we’ll understand the basics about how the web, the routes and the MVC architeture work, using Ruby on Rails web framework.
-Let’s go!
+Here we’ll understand the basics of how the web, the routes, and the MVC architecture work, using Ruby on Rails web framework.
+Let’s dive into the web world!

 The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems. — Wikipedia